 For current MSPs: Review your ticket history for response and resolution times.
 Examine invoices for unexpected charges.
 Count the outages and their duration over the past year.
 Assess whether you feel informed about your IT environment.

-Once you’ve completed your evaluations, the scorecard becomes a powerful negotiation and accountability tool.
-For current providers, it provides objective evidence for performance discussions.
-For prospective providers, it creates a clear basis for comparison that goes beyond price.
+Once you’ve completed your evaluations, the scorecard becomes a negotiation and accountability tool.
+For current providers, it gives you objective evidence for performance discussions — specific ticket data and uptime numbers rather than competing impressions.
+For prospective providers, it creates a basis for comparison that goes beyond price.
+Update scores quarterly based on actual ticket data and uptime reports.
+Patterns only appear over time.

 The Next Step

-If you want help developing your scorecard criteria or need an independent assessment of your current MSP’s performance, Mr. Fix IT Geeks offers free consultations.
-We specialize in helping businesses evaluate whether their IT providers are truly delivering on their commitments.
+If your MSP won’t share the raw data needed to populate this scorecard, that’s your first red flag — and the reason independent assessment exists.
+Mr. Fix IT Geeks offers free consultations and specializes in helping businesses evaluate whether their IT providers are truly delivering on their commitments.
 Reach out to schedule a conversation about your specific situation.